tytydraco/yessleep/out/My_class_partipated_in_a_governmentrun_test_Two_of_us_passed_but_only_one_survived.md

 The door flew open, a stampede of footsteps drowning my ears.

-There was a familiar voice in my ear, a soft, soothing voice.
+There was a familiar murmur in my mind, a soft, soothing voice.

 “Mara, it's me.
 It's okay, you can stop now.”